cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/model_and_likelihood.md

 #### Parameter of Interest Model

-The function $M$ can take on aribitrary functional forms, as [defined by the user](../../part2/physicsmodels/#model-building), but in the most common case, the parameter of interest $\mu$ simply scales the contributions from signal processes:
+The function $M$ can take on custom functional forms, as [defined by the user](../../part2/physicsmodels/#model-building), but in the most common case, the parameter of interest $\mu$ simply scales the contributions from signal processes:

 $$\label{eq:sig_param}
 M_{cp}(\mu) = \begin{cases}